EthosWallet/ethos-docs/src/pages/index.md

 description: The easiest sign-in experience on Sui
 ---

-Ethos is a React library that makes it easy to connect a wallet to your dApp on Sui.
+EthosConnect is a React library that makes it easy to connect a wallet to your dApp on Sui.

 {% .lead %}